Tinubu congratulates Pope Leo XIV on election as Bishop of Rome

 President Bola Tinubu on Thursday congratulated His Holiness Leo XIV on his election as the Bishop of Rome and leader of the Roman Catholic Church.

-In a statement from his spokesman, Mr Bayo Onanuga, President Tinubu commended the Conclave for electing the American Robert Francis, Cardinal Prevost, as the 267th Bishop of Rome.
+In a statement by his spokesman, Mr Bayo Onanuga, President Tinubu commended the Conclave for electing the American Robert Francis, Cardinal Prevost, as the 267th Bishop of Rome.

 The President celebrated the historic election of the new Pontiff, whose message of faith, hope, and peace had resonated worldwide.